Turkey is an underrated tourist destination that has so much to offer, from archaeological ruins and cities to a spectacular aquamarine coastline.

 At the end of the day, the best itinerary for Turkey is one that works for your travel schedule and is in line with what you’re looking to accomplish during your dream trip.
 Read to the end of this 2 week itinerary for Turkey for some ideas on how to modify it to either shorten it or add more stops!

 You might also enjoy: Common Turkey travel mistakes to avoid making

 The country underwent an attempted coup in July 2016 and has experienced political unrest over the past couple of years.
 A state of emergency was imposed after the coup attempt but has since been lifted in 2018.
 There have also been a number of attacks in Istanbul, Ankara, Izmir and other Turkish cities.

 Multiple governments have travel advisories telling its citizens to reconsider traveling to Turkey.
 Should you cancel your travel plans?
 It depends.
-From personal experience, we experienced nothing but warm hospitality from the Turkish people, except for some minor scams here and there – 1 taxi driver in Istanbul overcharged us by almost 5 times the normal rate, and a shopkeeper in Cappadocia tried to scam us out of 60 bucks when we exchanged our US Dollars to Turkish Lira.
+From personal experience, we experienced nothing but warm hospitality from the Turkish people, except for some minor scams here and there – 1 taxi driver in Istanbul overcharged us by almost 5 times the normal rate (taxi scams are common in Turkey), and a shopkeeper in Cappadocia tried to scam us out of 60 bucks when we exchanged our US Dollars to Turkish Lira.

 But that’s not to say that you shouldn’t be aware and cautious, just as you would at home or abroad in any other country.
 Here are a few precautions to take according to the U.S. Department of State:

 - Stay alert in locations frequented by Westerners